 In the market today, climate metrics, and targets based on these metrics, are the most underutilized and underreported pillar of the Task Force on Climate-related Financial Disclosures (TCFD).
 In fact, a survey the TCFD ran in 2019 found that 75% of supporters found implementing these recommendations somewhat or very difficult.
 Both non-financial and financial companies have done well to incorporate climate change into their governance structures and oversight, strategic planning, and risk management processes.
-However, issues remain around connecting the measuring and disclosing of climate risks and opportunities to meeting strategic climate change objectives.
+However, issues remain around how to measure climate change risks and disclose these risks and opportunities while meeting strategic climate change objectives.
 As a result, financial institutions and other stakeholders struggle to properly assess a business’s progress in improving its climate resilience.
 This is where climate metrics and targets can play a critical role for all businesses, as outlined in the TCFD’s most recent proposed guidance on the topic.
 To help you get started on your climate metrics journey, we have summarized what your business can do in three broad steps.

 1. Assess your climate risks and opportunities

 At Manifest Climate, we are big proponents of not “putting the cart before the horse’’.
 Before any business embarks on using climate metrics, the first step should be to gain a better understanding of the unique climate-related risks and opportunities that your business faces.
 Climate metrics can then be used to measure and monitor these risks and opportunities.
 Conveniently, the TCFD has provided us with a useful lexicon of climate-related risks and opportunities, outlining the transition (policy, market, technology, and reputation) and physical (chronic and acute) risks that can impact a company’s long-term sustainability and financial performance.
 These risks and opportunities can be broken down further and put into the context of the business being assessed.